 One of the biggest single expenses in a couple's life can be their wedding.
 Even if the bride and groom decide to be economical, it's difficult to say no to just one more thing.
 That's fine, until it comes time to figure out how to pay for the wedding.

 Traditionally, the parents of the bride paid for the actual wedding, back in the day when there weren't so many expectations for lavish ceremonies and receptions.
 The dress, flowers, photographer, and refreshments after the wedding were the main expenses of the big day.
 There were also ways to cut the costs by having the bride wear her mother's dress and friends filling the buffet table in the church fellowship hall.

 Today's Wedding Expectations

-Not only have dress prices risen over the past several decades, expectations for "that perfect day" have increased.
+Not only have dress prices risen over the past several decades, but expectations for "that perfect day" have also increased.
 Brides and grooms have decided that photos aren't enough, and now they want a videographer.
 Cake and punch in the church basement has given way to lavish sit-down dinners for everyone who attends the wedding.

 Regardless of what you choose, remember that emotions typically run high during wedding planning.
 Be careful what you say and how you say it to the family you're marrying into.

 Today's wedding is more focused on the experience of the event and making memories than simply a ceremony and send-off for the bride and groom.
 Remember that there are creative ways of having a special day that doesn't break the bank.